Bill-by-bill talks loom as fragmented French parliament kicks off

 "We hope to work with the governement in a constructive way," he said.

-It will likely be its first female president, with Yael Braun-Pivet, from Macron's party, looking set to win in later rounds, when the number of votes required to win moves from outright majority to simply having more votes than others.

-A bigger fight will be on Thursday over who will chair the assembly's finance committee, the assembly's most powerful panel, tasked with controling the state's accounts.
+A first test of the new parliament's taste for compromise will come on Thursday, when lawmakers must decide who will chair the assembly's finance committee, its most powerful panel, tasked with controling state accounts.

-(Reporting by Elizabeth Pineau; Writing by Ingrid Melander; Editing by Alison Williams)
+(Reporting by Elizabeth Pineau; Writing by Ingrid Melander; Editing by Alison Williams and Emelia Sithole-Matarise)

 ((ingrid.melander@thomsonreuters.com, Twitter @IngridMelander; +33 1 80 98 12 61;))